 Vodafone, Telefónica (O2), Deutsche Telekom and Orange on Wednesday announced a project to develop a platform for transmitting three-dimensional real-time images.
 Key financial data were not disclosed.

-Under the plan, hologram data will be transmitted across networks in the future.
+The project envisages that hologram data will be transmitted across networks in the future.
 Through virtual reality glasses, the caller sees the three-dimensional upper body of the caller in front of him, who is looking into his selfie camera.
 Thanks to the camera, the 3D hologram can be created.

 The telecommunications industry has been tinkering for some time with hologram connections, which are technically possible but very complex.
 The 5G mobile communications standard has now become an important building block for making progress in this area.